dmodi07/Project-Bank/README.md

 ## Example Runs
 Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)

 Most of my documentation, trial and errors I did on Jupyter Notebooks.
-Only if it worked on ipynb did I put it on my main/jobs/bank_account files.
-I will include it with this project for your reference.
+Initally, only if it worked on .ipynb did I put it on my main/jobs/bank_account files.
+But then as time came to load database and save to database, that became difficult and I wasn't sure how to navigate.
+So I just stuck to .py file.

 ## Testing
 How did you test your code?
 What did you do to make sure your code was correct?
 If you wrote unit tests, you can link to them here.
 If you did run tests, make sure you document them as text files, and include them in your submission.

-Almost every code that I wrote, I tested it on jupyter notebook to ensure it was correct.
-Only once I was sure that it works did I include it in my project files.
+I have done both, doctests and unittests for almost all my functions, except for a couple that involved user_input.

 > _Make it easy for us to know you *ran the project* and *tested the project* before you submitted this report!_